OS-Sketch/www.os-sketch.com/docs/index.md

 sections in the memory.
 There are types of segmentation: Virtual memory segmentation, which each process is divided into a number of segments where not all of which are resident at one point in time, and simple segmentation, where each process is divided into a number of segments where all of which are loaded into memory at run time, though not necessarily contiguously.
 The RAM uses segmentation the most.

-- **Concurrency:** This takes processes from the process before it can hit the process list, These processes get split into multiple smaller processes and then fed to the process list.
+- **Concurrency:** Concurrency is the execution of a set of multiple instruction sequences at the same time.
+This occurs when there are several process threads running in parallel.
+It takes processes from the process before it can hit the process list.
+These processes get split into multiple smaller processes and then fed to the process list.

 ???+ note